-THE PROCESSING PHASE
+THE PROCESSING PHASE (Part II)

 The objective of the processing phase is to prepare accurate reports, insuring all pertinent facts and information are recorded properly.
-We define processing as the period of time commencing with the arrest of the driver and terminating when he has been jailed, released on bond, or released on a summons and complaint to appear at a later date.
-It is during this stage you fill in the necessary forms required to prosecute the case successfully in a court of law.
-Note the time carefully on each form!
+The processing part is defined as the period of time commencing with the arrest of the driver and terminating when the driver has been jailed, placed in a detoxification center, released on bond, or released on a summons and complaint to appear at a later date.
+It is during this stage that the necessary forms required to prosecute the case successfully in a court of law are completed.
+Carefully note accurate times on each form.

-The number of reports required to process a drinking driver varies from agency to agency.
-Forms required by state law when processing the drinking driver are (1) the Affidavit of Revocation or Denial form (under circumstances defined by the Affidavit of Revocation and Denial form) and (2) the summons and complaint form.
+The number of reports required to process a drunk or drugged driver varies from agency to agency.
+Forms required by state law when processing a drunk or drugged driver are:

+- (1) The Affidavit of Revocation or Denial form (under circumstances defined by the Affidavit of Revocation and Denial form) and - (2) The summons and complaint form. - (3) If the subject is under suspension or denial, a Proof of Service must be completed.

 Other forms, not required by law, but equally important, are a permission for a chemical test form, sobriety examination report form, and a chain of custody form.
 All agencies should examine their DUI reporting system to eliminate any unnecessary forms in order to reduce the processing time.
-You can do much to expedite the processing phase if you logically and effectively organize your work habits by eliminating the dead time during the processing phase; for example, while sitting in your patrol car waiting for a tow, you could be completing the sobriety examination report form.
-While the arrestee is calling his attorney or a family member, you could be completing the summons and complaint.
+Logical, effective, and organized work habits during the processing phase can do much to expedite the processing phase.
 The key is to keep the processing phase moving.
 The following recommended processing procedure is designed to help reduce the number of forms and the time required to process the driver.